 This is one of the phrases we hear most often when guiding our students.
 Whether it’s the academic pressure of senior year or the looming college application season, both students and parents often feel restless and uneasy.

+Another wave of admission news has arrived!
 The 2025 admission season is in full swing, and GAAC is once again celebrating some thrilling news—so far, we’ve received over 60 offers from top universities worldwide, with total scholarships surpassing 1 million CAD!

 Our outstanding student Macey has been successfully admitted to New York University (NYU) through Early Decision, securing her dream school in the very first round!
 Even more impressively, the portfolio she created at Green Apple also earned her offers from 10 other prestigious institutions, including top art schools like Parsons and Pratt.